agusmakmun/changewords/README.rst

     optional arguments:
-      -h, --help            show this help message and exit -p PATH, --path PATH  the file type you are looking for. eg: '.py', '.txt' by default is current path/folder.
+      -h, --help            show this help message and exit -p PATH, --path PATH  the starting path or parent path name by default is current path/folder.
       -ft FILE_TYPE, --file_type FILE_TYPE
-                            file type you are looking for, eg: '.py', '.txt' -fs FROM_STRING, --from_string FROM_STRING
+                            file type you are looking for, eg: '.py', '.txt' by default is '.py' (python files)
+      -fs FROM_STRING, --from_string FROM_STRING
                             the string to change/replace
       -ts TO_STRING, --to_string TO_STRING